masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-6.md

 ---
 name: chapter-6-review-questions
-# 📝 Chapter 6 Review
+# 統 Chapter 6 Review
 * Does Vault grant access to secrets by default?
 * What are the policy capabilities that correspond to HTTP verbs?
 * What CLI command can be used to add a policy to Vault?